abs-lang/abs/docs/misc/technical-details.md

 builds throughout the book, but the base structure (lexer, parser, evaluator) are still very much based on Thorsten's work.

+## Why Go?

+There are multiple rasons Go's the ideal choice for ABS, in no particular order:

+* portability, as our goal is to be able to deliver ABS to multiple platforms without any hassle
+* performance, as ABS' itself is not big on performance: having the interpreter based on a fast platform allows us to recover something back
+* "strict" language, suitable for the purpose of making sure syntax / parser errors are easily caught
+* rich standard library, which allows to ship most of the ABS' interpreter without relying on many external dependencies

 ## Development & contributing

 The best way to start developing *for* ABS is to clone the repository